ourfalia/ahmad-django-template/README.md

 <img src="static/images/homepage.jpg" alt="image of the main page">

 ## Features
 The website consist of a main page and several sub pages.
 On the main page, there is description of the restaurant.
 There are also clickable links to the reservation, menu and contact pages.
 The menu can be viewed in the menu page.
 Contact details are provided in the contact sub-page.
-And a reservation can be made in the reservation page.
+And a reservation is supposed to be made in the reservation page.
 ## Technologies used
 1. HTML
 2. CSS